As polls loom, Myanmar remembers independence hero on Martyr's Day

 On July 19, 1947, Aung San, 32, was gunned down along with several colleagues by political rivals as they held a meeting in the Secretariat.
 The assassination plot has never been fully explained.

-A year later, Aung San’s dream of an independent Myanmar was realised.
+A year later, Aung San’s dream of an independent Myanmar was realized.

 In death, Aung San became a symbol of Myanmar’s struggle for independence, but use of his image was curbed by the military junta starting in 1988 for fear of bolstering his daughter who had returned to Myanmar from England and emerged as the leading figure in the country’s democracy movement.